Angus Crichton

-Angus Crichton (born 5 February 1996) is an Australian professional rugby league footballer who plays as a forward for the Sydney Roosters in the National Rugby League (NRL) and Australia at international level.
+Angus Crichton (/ˈæŋɡəsˈkraɪtən/; born 5 February 1996) is an Australian professional rugby league footballer who plays as a forward for the Sydney Roosters in the National Rugby League (NRL) and the Australia national team.

-He previously played for the South Sydney Rabbitohs in the NRL.
-He has played for New South Wales in State of Origin, the Prime Minister's XIII.
+He previously played for the South Sydney Rabbitohs and has represented New South Wales in State of Origin, as well as the Prime Minister's XIII.
 He won the 2019 NRL Grand Final with the Sydney Roosters.